Announcing Support for CycloneDX and SBOM Import - Learn More

 A Practical Guide to CycloneDX

 CycloneDX is a full-stack bill of materials specification designed for modern software supply chains.
-It’s best known as a software bill of materials (SBOM) standard — and SBOMs are a top use case — but CycloneDX can also be used for vulnerability reports and other bill of materials varieties.
+It’s best known as a software bill of materials (SBOM) standard — and SBOMs are a top use case — but CycloneDX can also be used for vulnerability reports and many other bill of materials varieties.

 CycloneDX has gained significant popularity and increased adoption since it was listed as an approved SBOM data format in the U.S. federal government’s 2021 cybersecurity executive order.
 But the standard has been in existence for several years, dating back to 2017 when the initial prototype was released.